 - In most cases, the completion of at least two years of college coursework is recommended to achieve the level of sophistication needed for the development of a competitive proposal; however, first-year students are eligible to apply.

 - Grants are made only for work scheduled to be completed before graduation.

-- Students must be enrolled during the fall 2023 semester.
+- Students must be enrolled during fall semester after their summer research experience.

 - Students who have previously received a Summer Research Grant in the Arts, Humanities, and Social Sciences are eligible to re-apply.

 - Students who apply for a Summer Research Grant in the Arts, Humanities, and Social Sciences are ineligible to apply for a Summer Research Grant in the Sciences and Mathematics.

 Responsibilities of Grant Recipients

 Students who receive a Summer Research Grant in the Arts, Humanities, and Social Sciences agree to: